-- 1. Certain transfers take precedence over new admissions (See paragraph B.1 of this section). - 2.
-Tenants on the transfer list may refuse transfer offers for the "good cause" reasons without losing their position on the transfer list. - 3.
-Tenants who refuse a transfer offer without good cause will be removed from the transfer list and tenants whose transfers are mandatory are subject to lease termination.
-24 955.4(c)
+1. Certain transfers take precedence over new admissions (See paragraph B.1 of this section).

+2. Tenants on the transfer list may refuse all but Emergency transfer offers for the "good cause" reasons without losing their position on the transfer list.

+3. Tenants who refuse a transfer offer without good cause will be removed from the transfer list and tenants whose transfers are mandatory are subject to lease termination.
+24 CFR § 955.4(c)